furgerf/ssh-presentation/content.md

 ???
 Other remote file transfer applications can't do that!

 ---
 layout: true
 .left-column[
   ## What is SSH?
   ## Why SSH?
   ## How to SSH?
-  ### Overview
+  ### Connection
 ]
 ---

---
+---
 .right-column[
-- encryption is based on public-key cryptography
+- server sends its public host key
 ]

 --
 .right-column[
-- authentication can be ensure in one of two ways
-  - either use automatically-generated key pair for encryption and password for authentication
-  - or use manually-generated key pair for _both_ encryption and authentication ]
+- establish encryption: session key negotiation (Diffie-Hellman) ]
+???
+Diffie-Hellman:
+- both agree on large prime number and encryption generator (like AES)
+- both generate secret prime number (private key) and generate public key with the private key, encryption generator and the shared prime number
+- the public keys are exchanged
+- both calculate the shared session key from the own private key, the other's public key, and the original shared prime number

 --
 .right-column[
-- TODO: crypto hs, conn encrypted with symmetric cipher, client authenticates ]

---
-.right-column[
-- authentication methods:
+- authenticate user
-  - GSSAPI-based, host-based, **public key**, challenge-response, password
+  - based on GSSAPI, host, **public key**, challenge-response, or _password_ ]
-  - public key: grant access when public key in `~/.ssh/authorized_hosts` belongs to user/host TODO there's something missing here
-  - password transmission is safe because communication is encrypted ]
 ???
 Host-based: grant access if host is listed in `/etc/hosts.equiv` (or one of a few other files), the username matches, and the key in `known_hosts` matches.
 This is inherently insecure.

-challenge-response: server sends Qq and expects response (eg. Bx or PAM).
+Challenge-response: server sends Qq and expects response (eg. Bx or PAM).

 --
 .right-column[
-- `ssh` maintains `~/.ssh/known_hosts` file to avoid MITM attacks ]
+- `ssh` maintains `~/.ssh/known_hosts` file to avoid MITM attacks
+- TODO: Move to other slide
+]
 ???
-MITM demo
+TODO: Demo: Man-in-the-Middle attack

 ---
 layout: true